If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Always Be Cautious

-Before applying any new solution, detergent or chemical to your carpet, do a patch test.
-Find a small corner or spot and use your solution.
-Let it work for five minutes and observe for any discoloration — if not, you’re good to go.
+Before applying any new solution, detergent, or chemical to your carpet, do a patch test.
+Find a hidden corner, apply your solution, and let it sit for five minutes.
+Check for discoloration or damage before proceeding to the stain.

 Removing Water or Latex Based Paint